-The WZ-111 is a unique premium tank only available through the gift shop and missions.
-This tier 8 Chinese premium heavy tank is comparable to the Russian IS-6 and its Chinese counterpart the 112.
-All three tanks share the same gun essentially since they have the same damage per round, aim time, accuracy, and the penetration values are identical aside from the different premium rounds.
-So does the WZ-111 stand out enough to warrant buying it and/or spending money to obtain it?
+The WZ-111 is a tier 8 Chinese premium heavy tank is comparable to the Russian IS-6 and its Chinese counterpart the 112.
+Does the WZ-111 stand out enough to warrant buying it and/or spending money to obtain it?
 This tank guide will break down the WZ-111 into key categories and help you with whether or not it is a good tank for you.

 Moving onto the armor the WZ-111 once again is situated between the IS-6 and 112 in most scenarios.
 The WZ-111 has a pike nosed layout like the IS-3 and also has the spaced armor “false plates” along the side armor making the side armor much tougher than it appears at first glance.
 The turret is a tad weaker than the 112 but for tier 8 it is solid aside from the top commander hatches.
 Compared to the IS-6 the turret of the WZ-111 is a huge improvement in armor and as far as hull armor goes the WZ-111 overall is tougher in my opinion.